 The best exercise takes place in front of people.
 For example, ask your partner or a colleague from the management level for support.
 And ask for open, constructive feedback.

 How do I set up my speech?

-If this is not possible, you can practice in front of a mirror yourself.
-Or you can record yourself with the smartphone.
-So you can see exactly where you can improve your speech.
+If that is not possible, you can do this yourself in front of one Spiegel to practice.
+Or you can record yourself with your smartphone.
+This way you can see exactly at which points in your address you can still improve.

 1. An emotional start

 Start with a short anecdote to match the occasion.
 For example, you can take a quick look back at the last year at the annual event.
 In times of crisis, you can thank the employees for their tireless commitment.
 It is good to take up a concrete example.

 If possible, use interactive content such as images, videos and audios.
 This gives you security and structure yourself.
 In addition, your employees will be addressed and picked up emotionally.

 It is helpful here to emphasize the positive, i.e. the successes, if possible.
 When planning your address, ask yourself the following questions: Which change processes have been successfully designed?
 What wonderful moments did you have together?